At a glance

 Different kinds of chocolate contain varying levels of theobromine, the darker and more bitter the chocolate, the more dangerous it is.
 Cooking chocolate and cocoa contains the highest levels of theobromine, followed by dark chocolate, milk chocolate, and white chocolate.
 The chart below lists the levels of theobromine in various types of chocolate.

-Lethal dose of theobromine in cats
+What is the lethal dose of theobromine in cats?

 The lethal dose of theobromine poisoning is as little as 100 – 200 mg per kg of body weight and 150 mg per kg of body weight for caffeine.